jgillas/Project_One_Group_3/README.md

 - Linear Regression Charts
 - Clean The Data
 - Convert KG To LB's
+- Change Value For Mood, Active/Inactive.
+- Change Title For bool_of_active
+- Use Google Slides For Presentation
+- Consider Removing Calories Burned (Useless Info?)

 Research Questions:
 1. Does working out help a person become more active overall?